TrebledJ/trebledj.github.io/content/posts/projects/2019-05-01-e-payment-desktop-application.md

 Typically, VCSs are used by teams to effectively manage their code between team members.
 But they're also effective if you're coding alone!
 The (outdated) screenshots of the GUI in this post are here thanks to version control holding onto them.
 (I uploaded them but deleted them in one of my commits.)

+{% alert "success" %}
-So if you're planning on doing a project (small, medium, or big) or even just cataloguing your learning process, consider using a VCS.
+If you're planning on doing a project (whether small, medium, or big) or even just cataloguing your learning process, consider using a VCS.
-{.alert .alert-success}
+{% endalert %}

 #### Designing the GUI
 As mentioned before, there are three groups of users: vendors, students, and admins.